 First offense DWAI-Drug consequences explained

-In addition, one might be eligible for a conditional license or a conditional driving privilege if you participate in the Drinking Driver Program (DDP).
+In addition, someone convicted of this offense might be eligible for a conditional license or a conditional driving privilege if they participate in the Impaired Driver Program (IDP), subject to court approval.
 This program comes with its own fees and assessments.

 Second offense DWAI-Drug consequences explained